 - Raw Society Hair recently introduced the world’s first compostable braided hair extensions made from banana fiber.

 Who Invented Hair Extensions?

 Ever wondered where hair extensions originate from?
 We did too, which is why we looked it up.
-Here’s what we learned about the invention of hair extensions and more historical facts you need to know.
+Below we have highlighted the things we learned about the invention of hair extensions along with historical facts you need to know.

 - The first documented use of hair extensions was in 3400 BC Egypt.
-Ancient Egyptians wore wigs, weaves, and braided extensions that they made from human hair and, sometimes, sheep’s wool.
-These products came in blue, red, gold, and black and ancient hairstylists would adhere them to the scalp using resin and beeswax.
+Ancient Egyptians wore wigs, weaves, and braided extensions that they made from human hair and sometimes, sheep’s wool.
+These products came in blue, red, gold, and black, and ancient hairstylists would secure them to the scalp using resin and beeswax.